-There are eight major universities in Israel, as well as private universities and many other colleges (Michlalot).
+There are nine major universities in Israel,and many colleges (Michlalot).

-Hebrew University has four campuses, three in Jerusalem and one in Rechovot.
-It has universal renown and a variety of popular fields of study, from law to nutrition.
+- Hebrew University, has three campuses, two in Jerusalem and one in Rechovot.
+It has universal renown and a variety of fields of study ranging from humanities to sciences and engineering.

-Bar Ilan University is the country's fastest-growing university, with over 33,000 students on its main campus.
-It is located in Ramat Gan, near Tel Aviv, and has the benefit of an advanced Torah study option on campus.
+- Bar Ilan University is located in Ramat Gan, near Tel Aviv, and has the benefit of an advanced Torah study option on campus.

-Weitzman Institute of Science is one of the top-ranking, multi-disciplinary research institutions in the world.
+- Weitzman Institute of Science, offering graduate and doctoral degrees, is one of the top-ranking, multi-disciplinary research institutions in the world.
 It is located in Rechovot, and is relatively small, with only 2,500 students.

 In addition to the programs listed above, there are many programs offered in English.
 These programs are private and the Minhal Hastudentim funding only partially covers the cost of tuition.
 For more information, please see English-Language University Programs.